Esri/calcite-app-components/src/components/calcite-floating-panel/readme.md

 # calcite-floating-panel

-The `floating-panel` component is a container that appears as a result of the click of a `calcite-action`.
-They are used for more temporary, simple bits of information.
+The `floating-panel` component is a positioned container that appears relative to a `calcite-shell-panel` used to house temporary content.

 <!-- Auto Generated Below -->